SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 TODO Picture

-That is what we wanted to see and our first small refatoring of the configuration is complete.
+That is what we wanted to see and our first small refactoring of the configuration is complete.

 ## Summary 🪄